 Pomeranians are generally healthy dogs with few fatal hereditary issues.
 The only concern is double Merle Poms.
 If a Pomeranian puppy inherits two copies of the Merle gene, they are often deaf and blind.
 They might also suffer from health issues that Pomeranians with only one Merle gene don’t have to deal with.

-It’s not recommended to breed Sables to Merles, too.
+Breeding Sables to Merles is not recommended.
 Sable Merle Pomeranians are often mistaken for normal sable Poms and bred together, resulting in problematic Pom puppies.

 Price of Rare Pomeranian Dogs